atomisthq/docs/docs/automations/events.md

 }
 ```

-This query returns the data you want but it returns more data than you need.
-In this case you don't want all the issues, just the open ones.
-You can use a GraphQL argument to get exactly that, without making additional queries, and without having to filter the results.
+This query actually returns more data than is needed.
+In this case you only want the open issues.
+You can use a GraphQL argument to get exactly that, without making additional queries, and without having to filter the results later in code.

 ```
 {